o3de/o3de.org/content/docs/tools-ui/uidev-sliders-component.md

 ---
-description: ' Learn about the Lumberyard UI 2.0 style of sliders, including the slider and slider combo components. '
+description: ' Learn about the O3DE UI 2.0 style of sliders, including the slider and slider combo components. '
-title: Lumberyard UI sliders
+title: O3DE UI sliders
 ---
-# Lumberyard UI sliders<a name="uidev-sliders-component"></a>
+# O3DE UI sliders<a name="uidev-sliders-component"></a>

 Use a slider to enable users to control a variable by moving a knob or lever horizontally or vertically\.
 The visual feedback shows users where the current value is within the range of valid values\.